WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 + Errors

     + `"CellNotFound"` ...
 The cell ID given by `cellId` was not found.
-    + `"NonTextualContent"` ...
-The cell contains non-textual data (e.g. images), hence it cannot be read using this API.

 ### Structure

 #### getElements

-Retrieves the elements in the notebook or a cell group.
+Retrieves the (top-level) elements in the notebook or a cell group.

 + Parameters